maeddes/gitpitch-spring-cloud/PITCHME.md

 ### External configuration by file with Spring Boot

 - Spring Boot will read the properties in `src/main/resources/application.properties` by default
-- Spring Boot allows you to use yaml files instead of properties-
+- Spring Boot allows you to use yaml files instead of properties
 - Both examples will work

 ```yaml